10 Amazing Things To Do in Baños, Ecuador

 8. Relax in the Hot Springs

-The name baños in Spanish mean “bathroom” and you might be thinking why is a town called a bathroom?
+The name baños in Spanish means “bathroom,” and you might be thinking, why is a town called a bathroom?
 This town is most famous for its hot springs which the locals love to hang out at.

-One of these hot springs is the Termas de la Virgen and is an experience in itself.
+One of these hot springs is the Termas de la Virgen, and it is an experience.
 You might want to temper your expectations because it isn’t the prettiest-looking water.

 The entrance fee is $3 and hundreds of locals sit and bathe in this thermal bath.